-1.4 Current status of receivers digitalization units
+1.4 State of the art receivers digitalization units

 Only few digitalization systems dedicated for radioastronomy currently exists.
 Currently existing systems uses either custom design of whole receiver or they are constructed from commercially available components.
 Open-source principle attempts are very rare in radioastronomy field.